A Goldilocks Take on Responsibility

 Too Hot, Too Cold or Just Right?

-Leaders are often guilty of taking on too much responsibility, or at least, assuming they have to.
-This can show up in many ways:
+Leaders are often guilty of taking on too much, or at least, assuming they have to.
+This shows up in a variety of ways:

 - “I have to manage everything” – which can translate into excessive worrying and workaholic tendencies